 Log in to the Control Panel and then navigate to the File management.
-Select the File Manager option and click on the ‘public_html/www’ or ‘Document root.’
+Select the File Manager option and click on the ‘public_html/www’ or ‘Document is buying zolpidem online illegal root.’
 A new window will appear, next to the hidden file label click on the check-box.
 In order to turn it on, in case it is not activated.

 Lastly, right-click on the .htaccess file.
 Click on the Edit option from the drop-down menu.
 Follow the on-screen prompts that appear on your screen in order to edit the file.

 There are various free FTP clients available in the digital market.
 Choose anyone according to your preference to start editing the .htaccess file.

 At first, you need to log in to your respective FTP host account.
 Navigate to the root of the installation and enable the Show Hidden 1 = ‘ftp’; class= ‘alignnone size-full wp-image-8077’ and change SCR to locate the .htaccess file.
 Now, go to the menu option and select the server option from the list.
 Further, you need to click on the option ‘Force showing hidden files.’